In 1944 – The Second & Last Expedition

 Acronyms & Abbreviations:

-Bn – Battalion (In British Army, basic combat unit capable of independent action)
+Bn – Battalion (In the British Army, basic combat unit capable of independent action)

 CO – Commanding Officer